KobeLemon/tabletop-dice-roller/README.md

 ## Future Work

-- I still need to work on the other pages: Add Dice and Add Modifiers
+- I need to work on the other pages: Add Dice and Add Modifiers

 - Along with the other pages, I need to build their backend code that actually updates the dice list & modifiers variable.

 - I need to add a feature where the user can save "profiles" of commonly rolled dice (2d20 for advantage/disadvantage, 4d6 for weapon damage, etc.)

+- Currently, the user's rolls do not persist between sessions, so I need to fix that.